simlal/vps-homelab/GUIDE.md

 Simple GH actions that uses our self-hosted runner to checkout repo, rsync to `~/infra/` and `docker compose up -d`

+### Kuma for observability

+Deploy kuma as part of caddy compose stack.
+Only exposed via Tailscale IP/MagicDNS for setup an admin user inside Tailscale tunnel, then access via caddy reverse proxy.

+Expose `3001:3001` in compose and add a `kuma.simlal.dev` Caddy reverse proxy entry.

+Some monitors to setup later:

+- Main heatcheck endpoint (simlal.dev/health)
+- Containers status

 ### Background services

 - `actions.runner.<runner_name>.service` → self-hosted GitHub Actions runner installed as a systemd service (installed at `~/actions-runner`)